 Many of our students come from economically poor regions of the world.
 For their studies in Innsbruck they rely on financial support through the Canisianum and its friends and benefactors.
-Mainly three instruments serve this particular purpose: donations, patronages and the Pater-Michael-Hofmann-Foundation.
+Mainly three instruments serve this particular purpose: donations, patronages and estate gifts.

 The admission requests from home dioceses and religious superiors will be examined by the Canisianum administration.
 The candidates having been admitted to their chosen field of study at the University of Innsbruck will join an international spiritual community where they can prepare themselves for future specialized roles and services in their home dioceses and communities.

 The Course of Study